-NOTE: This operation is per SMF instance basis, and accordingly the NRF does not need to process/store any UE-related context information.
+NOTE 1: This operation is per SMF instance basis, and accordingly the NRF does not need to process/store any UE-related context information.
 How to support the reliable operation of NRF, e.g., using redundancy mechanism, is up to implementation.

-2) The NRF provides per slice information (i.e., the number of PDU sessions per slice or the condition of reaching the quota) to AMF(s) by using the status notification procedure and/or using the discovery response.
+2) The NRF provides per slice information (i.e., the number of PDU sessions per slice or the condition of reaching the quota) to AMF(s) by using the status notification procedure.

 3) If the maximum limit is reached, the AMF rejects the session setup request from the UE with a proper cause value.

-Editor's note: How to support roaming scenario is FFS.

-Editor's note: How to support the scenario with SCP is FFS.

 6.11.3 Procedures

 Editor's note: This clause describes services and related high-level procedures for the solution.

+6.11.3.1 PDU session establishment with S-NSSAI subject to Quota management

 Figure 6.11.3-1: Procedure for controlling the number of sessions per slice